David Wicks: 1993–1996

-David returns to Albert Square on 23 December 1993 for the funeral of his father Pete, who had died in a car crash two weeks earlier but does not interact with anyone.
-A few weeks later he moves in with his mother Pat and soon goes into business with her stepson Ricky Butcher (Sid Owen) with a car lot that they name "Deals on Wheels".
-David receives a stark reminder of his past in the form of Carol and her large brood of children, who have just moved into Albert Square, and soon finds himself falling for her oldest daughter Bianca (Patsy Palmer).
-Carol is very hostile towards him, and is horrified when she witnesses the growing flirtatious relationship between David and Bianca.
+David arrives for the funeral of his father Pete after the latter died in a car crash two weeks earlier; David initially does not interact with anyone.
+A few weeks later he moves in Pat and soon goes into business with her stepson Ricky Butcher (Sid Owen) with a car lot that they name "Deals on Wheels".
+David receives a stark reminder of his past in the form of Carol and her large brood of children, who have just moved into Albert Square.
+She is very hostile towards him and is horrified when David begins to fall in love with her oldest daughter Bianca (Patsy Palmer).
+As such, his growing flirtatious affections towards Bianca often leaves Carol deeply concerned about their closeness.
 This results in Carol telling David that Bianca is his daughter in March 1994.
 David is horrified and agrees to keep his distance from Bianca, much to her chagrin.

 The truth is revealed to an embarrassed Bianca in March 1995 when, after drunkenly trying to kiss David after he rescues her from being mugged, David is forced to confess that she is his daughter.
 Despite being initially hostile towards David over his absence during the majority of her life, Bianca has a change of heart and is keen to bond with her father.
 But the relationship is further complicated, when during July 1995, David confides in the Samaritans charity (unbeknownst to any of his family) that he still feels sexually attracted to Bianca despite the knowledge that he is her biological father.
 A case of GSA, this was one of EastEnders' most controversial and daring storylines at this point in the show's history.
 There is further tension when Bianca makes David uncomfortable by dating his stepbrother Ricky.
 Though David's unexplained strange behaviour towards Bianca is never fully explained to an unaware and confused Bianca, they eventually form a close bond naturally as a father and daughter.
 David's estranged son Joe arrives in Walford in April 1996.
 With him comes the news that his daughter Karen died in a car accident nine months previously.
 Joe's return causes many problems for David, and at first David rejects the idea of having his son back in his life.
 However, after Joe runs away and arrives back at David's again, he becomes more receptive to Joe and the idea of having him in his life again.
 Eventually Joe and Lorraine move down to London from Bolton and Joe moves in with David.
 However, Joe seriously blames himself for Karen's death, and this leads to Joe developing schizophrenia.
 Joe exhibits increasingly strange behaviour that gets progressively worse.
 This is one of the main reasons that David eventually leaves Walford.